rishi-raj-jain/double-trouble/data/blog/sam_connectors_cdk.md

 But let's first have a look at the Sam Connectors.

-## Sam Connectors Example
+## What are Sam Connectors?

+Let's look at this by example.
 Following the usual shebang of installing sam, cloning a hello world app (sam helps here) and opening up that old free tier aws account again, we can finally start.

 Our app will do a simple thing, it will create a lambda function which can read and write to a s3 bucket.
 The interesting part can be found from line 4 to 11: